manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 	> Similarly, specify a *unique Global database name* for each Oracle Database on the same host.

-8. In the Configuration Options window, you can specify the amount of memory you want to allocate and select the character sets.
+8. In the Configuration Options window, you can specify the memory you want to allocate and select the character sets.

-    - **Memory** - For this lab, the allocated memory specified is *5906* MB.
-You may choose a different value based on your requirement.
+    - **Memory** - Allocate memory for your Oracle Database as per your requirement, for example, *5906* MB.
+	For this lab, leave the default value.
 	For more information on memory management, see [About Automatic Memory Management Installation Options](https://docs.oracle.com/en/database/oracle/oracle-database/21/ladbi/about-automatic-memory-management-installation-options.html#GUID-38F46564-B167-4A78-A974-8C7CEE34EDFE).

      ![Memory](images/db21c-srv-008a-memory.png)

 	- **Character sets** - The *Use Unicode (AL32UTF8)* option is selected by default.

+	 ![Character sets](images/db21c-srv-008b-charset.png)

 		> *AL32UTF8* is Oracle's name for the standard Unicode encoding UTF-8, which enables universal support for virtually all languages of the world.

-	 ![Character sets](images/db21c-srv-008b-charset.png)

 	For this lab, leave the defaults and click **Next**.